Ghini/ghini.desktop/doc/goal.rst

 accepting a plant in the collection .................................................

-when a plant (or a group of genetically identical plants) enters the collection,
+When a plant (or a group of genetically identical plants) enters the collection,

-following the health status of a living plant .................................................
+building the history of a living plant .................................................

 managing contacts